CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 The CLRX assembler accepts the almost pseudo-operations from GNU assembler.
 This chapter lists and explains standard pseudo-operations.

-A CLRX assembler stores values greater than byte in the little-endian ordering.
+The CLRX assembler stores values greater than byte in the little-endian ordering.

 ## List of the pseudo-operations